Stadsorgelconcert in de Grote of St. Bavokerk

 Haarlem is known worldwide as the city of organs.
 The city has two top organs with a monumental status: the Christian Müller organ in the Great or St. Bavo Church and the Cavaillé-Coll organ in the PHIL.

-He is currently working on a project on organ music in connection with the First World War (for more information, click here)
+He is currently working on a project related to organ music in connection with the First World War (for more information on this, click here).

-From May to October, concerts are given on Tuesday evenings and in July and August also on Thursday afternoons in the Grote or St. Bavo Church by renowned organists from home and abroad.
+From May to October, concerts are held on Tuesday evenings and in July and August also on Thursday afternoons in the Great or St. Bavo Church by renowned organists from home and abroad.

 Anderen bekeken ook